 Daft and riotous, Morgan Lloyd Malcolm’s play on Shakespeare’s “dark lady” is a theatrical firecracker – ★★★★★

 Why haven’t we heard of Emilia Bassano?
-The first female professional poet – considered by some as the Bard’s “secret muse” – has never received a level of attention from theatre audiences, in a sense that is somewhat symptomatic of society at the time.
+The first female professional poet – considered by some as the Bard’s “secret muse” – has never received a similar level of attention from theatre audiences, in a sense that is somewhat symptomatic of society at the time.
 That is, until now.

 After a run at Shakespeare’s Globe, Malcolm’s production moves to the Vaudeville Theatre.
 Saffron Coomber, Adelle Leonce and Clare Perkins share the title role, and lead a diverse all-female cast, with disabled actresses Sophie Stone and Nadia Albina amongst them.